Interview – K. K. Downing

 K.K.
 Downing – Something happened undeniably around the earlier part of the ’90s.
 First of all I must say there isn’t any style of Metal that I turn my back on.
 There is something in all the styles of Metal that is valid and that I like.
 Over the years we’ve played with so many bands that have played their particular style of Metal; Death, Speed, Industrial, or whatever.
 I’m not happy with it all, but I come from an era going back to the late ’60s.
 I’ve been, myself, a part of different types of Metal I suppose.

 When we started to book the band in the ’60s, they didn’t know what we were playing, so they called us a Progressive Blues band, then they called us a Rock band in the ’70s, then a Hard Rock band, and then a Heavy Metal band.
-To me it’s all valid.
-I have decided with KK’s Priest to really consolidate ’60s, ’70s, and ’80s classic true Metal; I would like to see it sustain itself.
+To me, it’s all valid.
+I have decided with KK’s Priest to really consolidate the ’60s, ’70s, and ’80s classic true Metal; I would like to see it sustain itself.
 I think there is so much more to give obviously, or you wouldn’t have bands like KK’s Priest, Saxon, Iron Maiden, Scorpions, U.D.O., and Judas Priest.
 We wouldn’t all still be doing this if there wasn’t still a lot of mileage in it.

 I hope Sermons of the Sinner brings about the sense that, “Hey, it’s not all been said and done yet.”
 That’s a point to be made I think.
-Hopefully we can sustain true and classic Metal for at least the rest of my years.
+Hopefully, we can sustain true and classic Metal for at least the rest of my years.
 I’d like to hear that and be a part of that.
-There is an awful lot of different aspects and styles of Metal.
+There are an awful lot of different aspects and styles of Metal.
 What the band Sabaton does, is still Metal.
 It is delivered with a new coating on it, but it works, and it’s good.
 You have bands like Slipknot, Ghost, and Dimmu Borgir, and it’s all good.

-My advice to any young musicians who want to do something, try by all means, but don’t feel as if you have to deliver your own style of Metal.
-There are so many fans that love so many different styles of Metal.
+My advice to any young musicians who want to do something, try by all means but don’t feel as if you have to deliver your own style of Metal.
+There are so many fans who love so many different styles of Metal.
 You can fit it, but just do it your way, write good songs, and just present it in a slightly different way.
 I know it’s difficult to still do, but I still think it’s doable.
 The fans are there already.
 For example, there are a lot of bands that have been involved in the classic and true Metal who started the same time as me!
 The fans are still there.

 Cryptic Rock – Yes, Metal fans are some of the most dedicated.
 It’s about coming from the heart and staying true to yourself.
 Speaking of production, Sermons of the Sinner is not overproduced.
 It sounds real and spontaneous.
 Was that important to you?